 So under But under this law, Medicare will not pay for a beneficiary’s medical expenses when payment “has been made or can reasonably be expected to be made under a worker’s compensation plan, an automobile or liability insurance policy or plan, or under no-fault insurance.”

 If a Medicare beneficiary receives a personal injury settlement they will be required to reimburse Medicare for any payments made on their behalf.
 To enforce this requirement the law gives Medicare an automatic priority lien against any settlement proceeds in personal injury cases.
 Almost any party involved in the personal injury settlement or payment, including the attorneys, has responsibility for complying.
 Any settlement or payment must be reported to Medicare within 60 days and their valid lien amount must be paid.

 Medicare Actively Enforces These Liens

 If a Medicare lien is not properly handled and paid off, Medicare is permitted to bring suit against the defendant, the plaintiff, or the plaintiff’s counsel.
 If Medicare is forced to bring suit against a party to collect its lien, in some situations it is entitled to a civil penalty of two times the amount owed.
 Additionally, Medicare can fine the “Responsible Reporting Entity,” usually the insurer, up to $1,000 for each day that they are out of compliance with Medicare’s reporting requirements.
-That is some harsh medicine and it has insurance companies stone terrified.
+That is some harsh medicine.
+It leaves insurance companies stone terrified.